dex2dot0/community-plugin-docs/website/docs/documentation/tools/Automation/eFolder Request and Retrieve.md

 The custom field should be a String format with a suitable length to fit the size of your document placeholder name(s) that you will be retrieving.

 ![CX.EFOLDER.RETRIEVE](/img/eFolderRequestRetrieve/CX_EFOLDER_RETRIEVE.png)

+## Usage

+### Requesting eFolder Documents

+1. Once you have enabled and configured the eFolder Request and Retrieve plugin,
+2. Create a new field trigger or any other event you want to trigger the document request from
+3. The triggering event should set the CX.EFOLDER.REQUEST field to the name of the document placeholder(s) you want to request, with each document separated by a comma for example:

+`Borrower Authorization to Release Information,Paystubs,W2`

+4. Once the field is set to a valid list of documents, the eFolder Request window will open and the documents will be listed and checked for the request to be completed.

+### Retrieving eFolder Documents

+1. Once you have enabled and configured the eFolder Request and Retrieve plugin,
+2. Create a new field trigger or any other event you want to trigger the document retrieval from
+3. The triggering event should set the CX.EFOLDER.RETRIEVE field to the name of the document placeholder(s) you want to retrieve, with each document separated by a comma for example:

+`Borrower Authorization to Release Information,Paystubs,W2`

+4. Once the field is set to a valid list of documents, the eFolder Retrieve window will open and the documents will be listed and checked for the retrieval to be completed.